kevleyski/x265/doc/reST/cli.rst

 .. option:: --chunk-end <integer>

 	Last frame of the chunk.
-Frames following this in display order will be used in taking lookahead decisions, but, they will not be encoded.
+Frames following this in display order will be used in taking lookahead decisions, but they will not be encoded.
 	This feature can be enabled only in closed GOP structures.
 	Default 0 (disabled).

+.. option:: --field, --no-field

+	Enable or disable field coding.
+Default disabled.

 Profile, Level, Tier
 ====================